ibouftini/SamWeight2024/README.md

   <p><em>Left: Loss evolution over epochs | Right: Metrics evolution over epochs</em></p>
 </div>

-- We notice the high variability of loss/metrics likely due to the high penalty values.
+- We notice the high variability of loss/metrics likely due to the high penalty values and the diversity of of training data (samples from VinDr, DDSM, MIAS and an In-house artificial dataset).
 - The fixed metric (sensitivity) has some spikes due to the quantization of thresholds in ROC curve.
 The thresholds are chosen such that sensitivity is greater or equal to 90%.

 ### Final Model Performance